taksa-factory/taksa-factory.github.io/README.md

 This repository hosts the official website for Takşa, an open-source factory operating system from the labs of ARTPARK @ IISc.

-Our mission is to empower India's manufacturing MSMEs with AI-powered insights and Industry 5.0 capabilities.
+Our mission is to empower manufacturing MSMEs with AI-powered insights and Industry 5.0 capabilities.

 ## View Our Live Website